Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Abstract

 \section{Abstract}

-We study supernova (SN) classification using the machine learning method of the Recurrent Neural Network (RNN) in the Chinese Space Station Survey Telescope Ultra-Deep Field (CSST-UDF) photometric survey, and explore the improvement of the cosmological constraint.
-We generate the mock light curve data of Type Ia supernova (SN~Ia) and core collapse supernova (CCSN) using SNCosmo with SALT3 SN~Ia model and CCSN templates, and apply the SuperNNova (SNN) program for classifying SNe.
-Our study indicates that the SNN combined with the Joint Light-curve Analysis like (JLA-like) cuts can enhance the purity of the CSST-UDF SN~Ia sample up to over 99.5\% with 2,193 SNe~Ia and 4 CCSNe, which can significantly increase the reliability of the cosmological constraint results.
-The method based on the Bayesian Estimation Applied to Multiple Species (BEAMS) with Bias Corrections (BBC) framework is used to correct the SN~Ia magnitude bias caused by the selection effect and CCSN contamination, and the Markov Chain Monte Carlo (MCMC) method is employed for cosmological constraints.
-We find that the accuracy of the constraints on the matter density $\Omega_{\rm M}$ and the equation of state of dark energy $w$ can achieve 14\% and 18\%, respectively, assuming the flat $w$CDM model.
-This result is comparable to that from the current surveys that relied on spectroscopic confirmation.
-It indicates that our data analysis method is effective, and the CSST-UDF SN photometric survey is powerful in exploring the expansion history of the Universe.
+{We study supernova (SN) classification using the Recurrent Neural Networks (RNNs) within the Chinese Space-station Survey Telescope Ultra-Deep Field (CSST-UDF) photometric survey and explore the improvements of the cosmological constraint.} {We simulate Type Ia supernovae (SNe~Ia) and core collapse supernovae (CCSNe) using SNCosmo with SALT3 SN~Ia model and CCSN templates, and apply the SuperNNova (SNN) program for classification.} Our study indicates that the SNN combined with the Joint Light-curve Analysis cuts can enhance the purity of the CSST-UDF SN~Ia sample up to over 99.5\% with 2,193 SNe~Ia and 4 CCSNe, {which can significantly increase the reliability of the cosmological constraints.
+The method based on the Bayesian Estimation Applied to Multiple Species with Bias Corrections framework is used to correct the SN~Ia magnitude bias caused by the selection effect and CCSN contamination, and the Markov Chain Monte Carlo (MCMC) method is employed for cosmological constraints.} We find that the accuracy of the constraints on the matter density $\Omega_{\rm M}$ and {the equation of state of dark energy parameter $w$} can achieve 14\% and 18\%, respectively, assuming the flat $w$CDM model. {This result is comparable to current surveys relying on spectroscopic confirmation.
+Our results indicate that our data analysis method is effective, and the CSST-UDF SN photometric survey is a powerful tool to explore the expansion history of the Universe.}

 \keywords{Cosmology (343) --- Supernovae (1668) --- Cosmological parameters (339)}